munificent/craftinginterpreters/book/parsing-expressions.md

 </aside>

-The rule for equality is a little more complex:
+The rule for equality is a little more complex.

 ```ebnf
 equality → comparison ( ( "!=" | "==" ) comparison )* ;